RISKS FROM CONCOMITANT USE WITH OPIOIDS

 Pregnancy Exposure Registry

-There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to antiepileptic drugs (AEDs), such as Seizalam, during pregnancy.
-Encourage women who are taking Seizalam during pregnancy to enroll in the North American Antiepileptic Drug (NAAED) pregnancy registry by calling 1-888-233-2334 or visiting http://www.aedpregnancyregistry.org/.
+There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to antiepileptic drugs (AEDs), such as SEIZALAM, during pregnancy.
+Healthcare providers are encouraged to recommend that pregnant women who are taking SEIZALAM during pregnancy enroll in the North American Antiepileptic Drug (NAAED) pregnancy registry by calling 1-888-233-2334 or visiting http://www.aedpregnancyregistry.org/.

 Fetal/Neonatal Adverse Reactions